giordano-lucas/exchange-price-propagation/index.md

 An equivalent operation is to use returns $$R^1_t$$ and $$R^2_t$$ instead of the price changes.

 The $$K_{i,j}$$ matrix imposes structure on how the join between both time series is computed.
 In practical applications, we may think of it as an `outer` join followed by the `formward fill` operation.
+On the joined time series, the `C^{HY}` estimator simply corresponds to a `Pearson` correlation.

+TODO: error bars

 ## Lag computation algorithm